 Obviously, this comes at a cost.
 Very few makers have $3,500 to spare to print higher quality models for their hobby, but we still felt we should include recommendations for every price range.

 5. Creality Ender 3 V2 — Cheap 3D printer for miniatures and much more

 Considered one of the best cheap 3D printers around, the Ender 3 is famed for its reliability and effectiveness despite costing under $300.

-It comes as a 3D printer kit, though do not fret, it takes just 10 minutes to assemble and only involves placing around 20 screws.
+It comes as a 3D printer kit, though do not fret, it takes under an hour to assemble and only involves placing around 20 screws.
 Though if you are looking for a 3D printer for complete beginners, you may want to buy a desktop 3D printer that comes assembled.